-Concurrent with the acquisition of Array Technologies, Inc., Array Technologies, Inc. entered into a tax receivable agreement (the "Tax Receivable Agreement") with Ron P. Corio, our indirect stockholder.
-The Tax

-Receivable Agreement requires that Array Technologies, Inc. pay Ron P. Corio for a portion of certain federal, state, local and non-U.S. tax benefits that we actually realize (or are deemed to realize in certain circumstances) in taxable periods following the acquisition of Array Technologies, Inc. These payments are obligations if and when cash tax savings are realized.
+Concurrent with the acquisition of Array Technologies Patent Holdings Co., LLC (the "Patent LLC"), Array Tech, Inc. (f/k/a Array Technologies, Inc.) entered into a tax receivable agreement (the "Tax Receivable Agreement") with Ron P. Corio, our indirect stockholder.
+The Tax Receivable Agreement requires that Array Tech, Inc. (f/k/a Array Technologies, Inc.) pay Ron P. Corio for a portion of certain federal, state, local and non-U.S. tax benefits that we actually realize (or are deemed to realize in certain circumstances) in taxable periods following the acquisition of the Patent LLC.
+These payments are obligations if and when cash tax savings are realized.
 The Tax Receivable Agreement will continue until all tax benefit payments have been made or we elect early termination under the terms described in the Tax Receivable Agreement (or the Tax Receivable Agreement is otherwise terminated pursuant to its terms).

 Estimating the amount of payments that may be made under the Tax Receivable Agreement is by nature imprecise; however, these payments could be significant.
-We estimate that, as of June 30, 2020, the undiscounted future expected payments under the Tax Receivable Agreement are \$25.3 million.
+We estimate that, as of September 30, 2020, the undiscounted future expected payments under the Tax Receivable Agreement are \$25.3 million.
 In addition, in certain cases, payments under the Tax Receivable Agreement may be accelerated and/or significantly exceed the actual benefits, if any, we realize in respect of the tax attributes subject to the Tax Receivable Agreement.
 Moreover, we will not be reimbursed for any payments made under the Tax Receivable Agreement in the event that any tax benefits are subsequently disallowed.